Power BI vs Excel: Which One Should You Take?

 Despite its strengths, Excel has limitations that are worth considering:

-• Version Control: Collaborating can become chaotic with numerous versions of a shared file, leading to potential inconsistencies and data integrity issues.
+Version Control: Collaborating with numerous versions of a shared file can become chaotic, leading to potential inconsistencies and data integrity issues.

 Exploring Power BI: The Dynamic Business Intelligence Tool